5+1 Tips to choose your impact wrench

 This is a very important feature since it indicates how strong your impact wrench is.

 A High Torque Level ensures that your impact wrench can deal with any challenge.

 To understand better the significance of the torque, lets simplify and imagine we want to tighten a nut with a manual wrench.
-The shorter our wrench is the more strength is need in order to tighten the nut.
+The shorter a wrench is the more strength is needed in order to tighten the nut.
 That is because the shorter the manual wrench the less lever it has and the less torque it can deliver

-For an impact wrench, the torque is the outcome of a mechanism that produce strong blows.
+For an impact wrench, the torque is the outcome of a mechanism that produces strong blows.

 The torque level you need depends on the nature of tasks you want to perform.

 For heavy duties that require excessive torque we suggest a pneumatic impact wrench because it can provide higher torque levels than an electrical impact wrench.

 RPM or rotations per minute is an indicator of the rotation speed of your tool.

 The higher the RPM, the higher the momentum of the moving part of your impact wrench.
 That momentum is transferred to the fastened part as torque.

 Subsequently, higher rpm will provide you with some extra torque than the stated one.
 But for more delicate jobs you want to be able to reduce the speed to a very low level.